Ecwid/ecwid-api-docs/includes/_webhooks.md

 * `product.updated` Product is updated
 * `product.deleted` Product is deleted

-### Unfinished order events
+### Q: What is an unfinished order?

+The typical process of ordering in Ecwid store is:

+- customer adds products to cart
+- goes to the checkout pages
+- fills in shipping and billing details
+- goes to payment processor and pays for order

+An [unfinished order](https://help.ecwid.com/customer/en/portal/articles/1163955-orders#Unfinishedsales) occurs when a customer doesn't make the last step and leaves the ordering process.
+There is a separate tab in Ecwid control panel > My Sales > Unfinished orders where merchants can see all those orders and their details.

-`unfinished_order.*` webhook event types are providing timely updates about [unfinished orders](https://help.ecwid.com/customer/en/portal/articles/1163955-orders#Unfinishedsales) in Ecwid store.
-These orders happen when a customer didn't complete their order and left the store without making a payment.
+`unfinished_order.*` webhook event types are providing timely updates about unfinished orders in Ecwid store.
+They are a great help for applications, which goal is track cart abandonment and get back those sales.

-Using webhooks for these event types can be really helpful for applications, which goal is to decrease cart abandonment among customers of a store.

 ### Q: How can I know if order status was changed?
 Webhooks in Ecwid have a specific field for that: `data`.
 This field provides information about changes to both payment and fulfilment status of the order.